google/santa/Docs/introduction/binary-whitelisting-overview.md

 #### Background

 The decision flow starts in the kernel.
 The macOS kernel is extensible by way of a kernel extension (KEXT). macOS makes available kernel programming interfaces (KPIs) to be used by a KEXT.
-Santa utilizes of the Kernel Authorization (Kauth) KPI..
+Santa utilizes the Kernel Authorization (Kauth) KPI.
 This is a very powerful and verbose interface that gives Santa the ability to listen in on most vnode and file systems operations and to take actions, directly or indirectly, on the operations being performed.
 Still, there are some limitations to Kauth which are pointed out in the santa-driver document.
 For more information on the santa-driver KEXT see the [santa-driver.md](../details/santa-driver.md) document.

 #### Flow of an execve()